 Sub - Principle How Sefton Council Achieves the Principle Implementing good practice in transparency.
 The Council adheres to the Local Government Transparency Code 2015, with relevant information accessible via the council's website.
 Implementing good practices in reporting.
 The Councils website is designed for ease of navigation and includes "Browse aloud" function.
-Assume a sind official is a second bility. ♦ The Council has an Accessible Communications Policy in place.
+A The Council has an Accessible Communications Policy in place.
 Assurance and effective accountability.
 The Council's financial statements and Auditors letter is available on the Councils website.
 The Council produces financial statements in accordance with CIPFA's Practice on Local Authority Accounting in the UK following International Financial Reporting Standards (IFRS).
 The Financial statements are scrutinised by the external auditor with a separate report produced.
 An Annual Governance Statement is produced and incorporated into the financial statements.